UMiamiLibraries/RAMP/README.md

    article for the entity.
 If there is an existing article they are presented with the generated and existing articles side by side.
-They can highlight a section of either article and transfer if to the other side by using arrow buttons.
+They can highlight a section of either article and transfer it to the other side by using arrow buttons.
    Finally, the user can submit the generated article to Wikipedia.

 #### 2.6.1 Saving Draft Articles to Wikipedia
    RAMP facilitates the editing process by letting users save Wikipedia-hosted drafts of their articles.
-For example, rather than editing and posting new content directly to http://en.wikipedia.org/wiki/Lydia_Cabrera, RAMP users can check the 'Draft' box to save their work-in-progress to a subpage of their Wikipedia user homepage (like http://en.wikipedia.org/wiki/User:Username/Lydia_Cabrera).
+For example, rather than editing and posting new content directly to http://en.wikipedia.org/wiki/Lydia_Cabrera, RAMP users can click the 'Submit to Wikipedia as Draft' button to save their work-in-progress to a subpage of their Wikipedia user homepage (like http://en.wikipedia.org/wiki/User:Username/Lydia_Cabrera).